-479 MANAGMENT REPORTS 3 credits
+479 MANAGEMENT REPORTS

-Prerequisites: completion of 111, 112 or their equivalents, 64 credits or permission of instructor.
+Prerequisites:completion of 111, 112 or their equivalents, 64 credits or permission of instructor.
 Study of principles and writing practice in effective business style, specialized structure, and purpose for business reports.

-482 SENIOR HONORS PROJECT: ENGLISH 1-3 credits (May be repeated for a total of six credits).
+482 SENIOR HONORS PROJECT: ENGLISH

+(May be repeated for a total of six credits).
 Prerequisites: Completion of 1100:111 and 1100:112 or their equivalents, or permission of the instructor, senior standing in Honors College and approval of honors preceptor; open only to English majors enrolled in Honors College.
 Independent study leading to completion of senior honors thesis or other original work.